GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Our Algorithm: GrASPE

 \subsubsection{Image Reliability Estimation}

-We consider that the images captured by the camera have a high reliability if they have: 1.
+We consider that the images captured by the camera have high reliability if they have: 1.
 High image brightness, and 2.
-Availability of visual features such as corners, edges etc \cite{mojsilovic2002isee}.
-See Fig. \ref{fig:img_reliability} for a sample reliability comparison.
+Availability of visual features such as corners, edges, etc \cite{mojsilovic2002isee}.
+See Fig. \ref{fig:img_reliability} and \ref{fig:point_reliability} for sample reliability comparisons.

-\invis{THIS IS VAGUE..
-WHAT SENSORS CAN PROVIDE SUCH INFORMATION.
-IS THIS MENTION IN PRIOR WORKS?}

 To estimate the image brightness, we first convert the input RGB image $I_{t}^{rgb}$ to a gray-scale image $I_{t}^{gray}$.
 Then we calculate the Root Mean Square(RMS) value of the histogram distribution of $I_{t}^{gray}$ as follows to obtain brightness estimation,